Skip to content

 • Don't use Betfair Exchange to lay your Paddy Power bets if you're worried about linked accounts.
 While they're treated as separate bookmakers, some users prefer to use Smarkets as their exchange instead to keep things completely separate.

-• If your first bet wins, you do not receive a free bet.
+• If your first bet wins, you do not receive a cash refund.
 Don't contact support expecting one — the offer only triggers on a loss.

-• Make sure you bet the full £20 to maximise the potential free bet value.
-If you only bet £10, your refund free bet will only be £10.
+• Make sure you bet the full £20 to maximise the potential cash refund.
+If you only bet £10, your refund will only be £10.

 • Check the minimum odds requirements before placing your first bet.
 Bets placed at very low odds may not qualify for the risk-free refund.